Broaden Your Worldview

 Enjoy Classes That Bring the City To Life

 The purpose of Christendom’s Junior Semester in Rome is to enhance its academic experience with the cultural and intellectual enrichment, which living and studying in Rome, in the Heart of the Church, offers the students.
-Accommodations are in the heart of Rome within walking distance of the Vatican and Rome’s Historic Center.
+Accommodations are in Balduina a short distance from the Vatican and Rome’s Historic Center.

 In addition to taking full advantage of the artistic, cultural, ecclesiastical, and spiritual riches and resources of the Eternal City, the semester includes visits to Assisi, Siena, and Florence.
 Students may also participate in optional trips to sacred cities such as Orvieto and Subiaco.

-Students stay at the Residence Balduina, a 15minute bus ride to St. Peter’s.
+Students stay at the Residence Balduina, a 30 minute bus ride and walk to St. Peter’s.
 The Residence in a quintessentially Roman neighborhood, complete with shops, restaurants, coffee bars, and an open-air market.
-The Residence consists of spacious apartment-style rooms that provide services like a hotel, such as daily cleaning and weekly change of bed and bath linens.
+The Residence consists of spacious apartment-style rooms that provide services like a hotel, such as once-a-week cleaning and weekly change of bed and bath linens.
 Each apartment has its own bathroom, living room, and kitchen.

 Christendom students who take part in the Semester in Rome are not enrolled in another college for the 3-month semester, rather, they are taught and supervised by Christendom College faculty and staff.
 Additionally, they take classes, go on retreats and tours, and eat their meals solely with the group of approximately 40 Christendom College students.
 So, it really is Christendom in Rome .